inneon/sensor-api/README.md

 # sensor-api

-Excercise for the take home software engineering interview for Jonny Wright.
+Exercise for the take home software engineering interview for Jonny Wright.

 ## Pre-requisites